IOR Board Elections

 • The IOR President will give a Presidential Address including a written paper during their first year, opens the Annual Conference and gives a speech to members at the Annual Dinner whilst they are in office.

-• In addition the President may be invited to participate as a Board member of ACRIB, chair IOR evening talks, participate in judging in the IOR RAC Student of the Year competition, attend industry social events, ASHRAE winter meetings and if relevant IIR International Congress conferences or other external meetings
+• In addition the President may, if available, be invited to chair other IOR meetings, become a Director of ACRIB, chair the judging panel for the IOR RAC Student of the Year, attend ASHRAE winter meetings, IIR International Congress conferences and other industry events and meetings.

 Nomination form for Additional Candidates for President-Elect